Pylons/pyramid/docs/tutorials/bfgwiki/installation.rst

-Creating a project using the ``bfg_zodb`` template makes the assumption that you are willing to use :term:`ZODB` as persistent storage and :term:`traversal` to map URLs to code.
-BFG supports any persistent storage mechanism (e.g. a SQL database or filesystem files, etc), and supports an additional mechanism to map URLs to code (:term:`URL dispatch`).
-However, for the purposes of this tutorial, we'll be using traversal and ZODB.
+Creating a project using the ``bfg_zodb`` template makes the assumption that you are willing to use :term:`ZODB` as persistent storage and :term:`traversal` to map URLs to code.  :mod:`repoze.bfg` supports any persistent storage mechanism (e.g. a SQL database or filesystem files, etc).
+It also supports an additional mechanism to map URLs to code (:term:`URL dispatch`).
+However, for the purposes of this tutorial, we'll only be using traversal and ZODB.